argoproj/argo-cd/docs/operator-manual/metrics.md

 * Gauge for application sync status
 * Counter for application sync history

+If you use ArgoCD with many application and project creation and deletion, the metrics page will keep in cache your application and project's history.
+If you are having issues, you can schedule a metrics schedule reset to clean the history with an application controller flag.
+Example: `--metrics-reset-schedule="0 0 23 * * *"`.

 ## API Server Metrics
 Metrics about API Server API request and response activity (request totals, response codes, etc...).
 Scraped at the `argocd-server-metrics:8083/metrics` endpoint.